-- Ensure that constitutional changes, including Brexit, further devolving powers to Scotland and British Bill of Rights, lead to coherent and workable arrangements which maximise the promotion and progression of equality and human rights.
+Ensure that constitutional changes – such as Brexit, further devolving powers to Scotland, and the proposed British Bill of Rights – lead to coherent arrangements which maximise the promotion and progression of equality and human rights.

-- Ensuring that Scotland is effectively included in the Commission’s treaty monitoring activity and that we support the Commission in meeting its mandate as an ‘A’ status NHRI.
+We aim to ensure that Scotland is effectively included in the Commission’s treaty monitoring activity.
+Scotland will support the Commission in meeting its status an ‘A’ status National Human Rights Institution.

-- Delivering the Scotland element of a Great Britain housing inquiry focused on the extent to which housing policy enables disabled people to live independently.
+We will promote the findings of the Scotland element of our housing inquiry, about how housing policy enables disabled people to live independently.

-- To promote fairness and equality of opportunity in Scotland’s economy and labour market.
-Supporting the delivery of our pregnancy and maternity discrimination recommendations and working to ensure equality is central to the delivery of the Fair Work Convention, the Business Pledge and Healthy Working Lives.
+We aim to promote fairness and equality of opportunity in Scotland's economy and labour market.
+We will work to ensure that equality is central to the delivery of the Fair Work Convention, the Business Pledge and Healthy Working Lives.